 In the Layers panel, the image layer appears as the Background Layer.
 Click the lock icon to the right of the layer to unlock the layer, and the name will change to Layer 0.

-This gives you full access to edit this layer in ways you may need in the future.
+This gives you full access to edit this layer.

 Step 2: Open The Texture As A New Layer